 - What is the most convenient way to reach Hohensalzburg Fortress?

-- Views of Old Town Salzburg from the Fortress
+- Take in the Views of Old Town Salzburg from the Fortress

 - Final Thoughts: Fortress Hohensalzburg